JordanEvans/Diego/README.md

 <b>Screenplay Mode</b>

 Toggle the Screenplay Switch to Active.
 The first line of a scene now will autocomplete for Int/Ext, Location and Time.

-<b>Autocomplete Int/Ext, Location and Time</b>

-Activate Screenplay Mode.
-On first line of a scene, hold down Shift Key and press the letter twice that starts with word you want to autocomplete.